MicrosoftDocs/architecture-center/docs/example-scenario/mainframe/modernize-mainframe-data-to-azure-content.md

    a.
 FTP transfers mainframe and midrange file system datasets with single layouts and unpacked fields in binary format and corresponding copybook to Azure.

    b.
-Data conversion.
+Data is converted.
 The Azure Data Factory custom connector is a solution developed by using the Host File client component of Host Integration Server to convert mainframe datasets.

       [Host Integration Server](/host-integration-server/what-is-his) integrates existing IBM host systems, programs, messages, and data with Azure applications.
 Host Integration Server is a Host File client component that you can use to develop custom solutions for dataset conversion.